playframework/playframework/documentation/manual/scalaGuide/main/tests/ScalaFunctionalTest.md

 @[scalafunctionaltest-fakeApplication](code-scalatestplus-play/ScalaFunctionalTestSpec.scala)

-If all the tests in your test class need a `FakeApplication`, and they can all share the same one, mix in trait `OneAppPerSuite`:
+If all or most tests in your test class need a `FakeApplication`, and they can all share the same `FakeApplication`, mix in trait [`OneAppPerSuite`](http://doc.scalatest.org/plus-play/1.0.0/index.html#org.scalatestplus.play.OneAppPerSuite).
+You can access the `FakeApplication` from the `app` field.
+If you need to customize the `FakeApplication`, override `app` as shown in this example:

 @[scalafunctionaltest-oneapppersuite](code-scalatestplus-play/oneapppersuite/ExampleSpec.scala)